pombreda/pgreloaded/doc/modules/compat.rst

 .. class:: UnsupportedError(obj : object[, msg=None])

-   Indicates that a certain class, function or behaviour is not supported.
+   Indicates that a certain class, function or behaviour is not supported in the specific execution environment.